roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

--6: Put a white Avatar creature token into play with &#8220;This creature&'s power and toughness are each equal to your life total.
+-6: Put a white Avatar creature token into play with &#8220;This creature's power and toughness are each equal to your life total.